When can I sign up for health insurance?

 - Experiencing a Marketplace error, an issue with your Medicaid qualification, or other complicated cases

-	If you think you might qualify for a special enrollment period, log into your state’s marketplace (or create an account if you’re new) as soon as possible after experiencing one of these events, and report a life change.
+If you think you might qualify for a special enrollment period, visit HealthCare.gov as soon as possible after experiencing one of these events, and report a life change.
 In most cases, you have 60 days from the event to sign up for a new plan or change your current plan.

 If you qualify for your state’s free health insurance program (called Medicaid in some states), you can sign up at any time.

 For more information, visit HealthCare.gov.